 On creek's north bank stood ranch of Frank O. Skidmore, founder of Skidmore, who gained fame for building first barbed wire fence and windmill in county.
 He promoted breeding of registered Herefords and in 1886 gave much of right-of-way to the San Antonio

 Erected 1967 by Texas Historical Survey Commission.
 (Marker Number 198.)

 Location.
+28° 15.094′ N, 97° 41.089′ W. Marker is in Skidmore, Texas, in Bee County.
+Marker is on U.S. 181 north of Sullivan Street, on the right when traveling north.
+At Skidmore Historical Society museum.
 Touch for map.
-At Skidmore Historical Society museum.
 Marker is in this post office area: Skidmore TX 78389, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Papalote Creek (approx. 8.2 miles away); Beeville on the Poesta (approx. 11.1 miles away); Bee County Courthouse (approx. 11.1 miles away); Commercial National Bank (approx. 11.1 miles away); Douglas A4 Skyhawk (approx. 11.1 miles away); McClanahan House (approx. 11.1 miles away); First National Bank of Beeville (approx. 11.1 miles away); St. Rose Cemetery (approx. 11.4 miles away).
+Papalote Creek (approx. 8.2 miles away); Bee County Courthouse (approx. 11.1 miles away); Beeville on the Poesta (approx. 11.1 miles away); Barnard E. Bee, Sr. (approx. 11.1 miles away); Douglas A4 Skyhawk (approx. 11.1 miles away); Commercial National Bank (approx. 11.1 miles away); First Brick Building on Square (approx. 11.1 miles away); McClanahan House (approx. 11.1 miles away).

 Topics.
 This marker is included in this topic list: Settlements & Settlers